KarimLeeKarim/telegram_alert_bot_NodeJs_Express_TypeSript/README.md

 npm run start
 ```

-4.Before start using POSTMAN you should be aware that you have a created DATABASE with all needed specials which you have already created
+4.Before start using `POSTMAN` you should be aware that you have a created DATABASE with all needed specials which you have already created
-at .ENV, otherwise nothing will work
+at `.env`, otherwise nothing will work

 5.After that open your Postman as an example put below Object and send it as a method `POST` to this <br>